-Asian shares wobble as China cancels trade talks with US; oil rallies
+Asian shares wobble on fear of long U.S.-China trade war; oil rallies

-SYDNEY (Reuters) - Asia shares stumbled in holiday-thinned trading on Monday as China ramped up trade tensions by cancelling upcoming tariff talks with the United States, while oil prices jumped after top producers ruled out boosting crude output.
+SYDNEY (Reuters) - Asian shares stumbled in holiday-thinned trading on Monday as China’s decision to cancel talks with the United States reinforced fears of a protracted trade war with neither side willing to back down.

-U.S. stock futures were a touch weaker while MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.6 percent.
-Hong Kong’s Hang Seng index was the worst performer, down 1.2 percent.
+U.S. stock futures were a touch weaker while MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.8 percent.
+Hong Kong was the worst performer with its Hang Seng index down 1.3 percent.

-Most of the action was in currencies as financial markets in major Asian centres Japan, China and South Korea were closed for a holiday.
+Most of Monday’s limited action was in currencies, as share markets in major Asian centers Japan, China and South Korea were closed for a holiday.
+But with domestic trading in respective countries shut, even forex trading was light.

-Investors were squarely focused on the Sino-U.S. trade war as China added $60 billion of U.S. products to its import tariff list, retaliating against U.S. duties on $200 billion of Chinese goods that come into effect on Monday.
+Investors were squarely focused on the Sino-U.S. trade war as China added $60 billion of U.S. products to its import tariff list, retaliating against U.S. duties on $200 billion of Chinese goods that came into effect at 0401 GMT Monday.

-China also canceled mid-level trade talks with the United States, as well as a proposed visit to Washington by vice premier Liu He originally scheduled for this week, the Wall Street Journal reported.
+China also canceled mid-level trade talks with the United States, as well as a proposed visit to Washington by Vice Premier Liu He originally scheduled for this week, the Wall Street Journal reported.

 The United States, meanwhile, does not have a date for further talks.